 Normally I’d only make a list of 6 things to do, without a deadline.
 It would only be work!
 The Grid helped me to have, at the same time, other things that are also important.Rui Lorenço

 Since he started Gridding, Rui has been able to run consistently and reach his 30k goal, he’s attended conferences to further his career, and he’s had time to do his work without feeling drained.
 Having a timeframe and several relaxing activities in-between his work tasks really paid off!
 Our Grid method encourages this ensuring better utilization of our overall physical, emotional, and mental resources.

 We’ve asked Rui: “How do you really know that this is actually helping you?”, to which he replied:

 I was able to do more things, I was more organised.
 Just having these compartments in a chronological order was really helping me.
 Before, I was having lists without priorities, no timescale there.
 I was selecting [tasks] randomly and pushing things away.Rui Lorenço

 You can see some great Gridding from his personal agenda below.
 Notice how recurring tasks are drawn up in boxes – this can help you keep track of habits or tackle big tasks (reading a textbook might look like 6 boxes for each chapter, for example).

-If you’re a young professional, PhD student, or a researcher like Rui you will no doubt need a system to keep you organized, on track and calm!
+If you’re a PhD student, researcher or academic like Rui you will no doubt need a system to keep you organized, on track and calm!
 Countless research shows that our performance is far better when our nervous system is calm.
 Grid helps you feel back on control and on top of things.
-We invite you to explore the Grid method like Rui did.
+We invite you to learn the Grid method like Rui did.

 If you’re more comfortable with reading or listening, Dr. Magdalena Bak-Maier’s Get Productive: Grid book is another great way to get started with the Grid method.
 Both the course and book are suitable for first-time Grid users, but each has unique exercises and different content.